Evektor SportStar

-The SportStar was the first approved special light-sport aircraft (S-LSA) and was named "S-LSA Aircraft of the Year" in 2011 by AeroNews Network.
+The SportStar was the first special light-sport aircraft (S-LSA) approved by the US Federal Aviation Administration (FAA), and was named "S-LSA Aircraft of the Year" in 2011 by AeroNews Network.
 According to Flight International, the SportStar held the number-one seller spot in 2005, which the periodical attributed to its high range of options and overall affordability.
+The Eurostar was the tenth-best-selling ultralight aircraft in Germany in 2014 according to Aerokurier.

 Development

-Development of the SportStar is closely entangled with its Eurostar sibling; while the former was specifically developed to meet the needs of the light-sports aircraft (LSA) sector of the general aviation market, the lighter EuroStar was designed for the ultralight-microlight (UL-ML) portion of the European market.
-The two aircraft, which have been grouped together in the same family by their manufacturer, are visually similar; however, the SportStar is slightly heavier and larger aircraft than the Eurostar, the former having a greater wingspan and a marginally wider fuselage.
-The 550kg maximum weight of the SportStar was a deliberate choice by Evektor so that the aircraft would be compliant with the relatively stringent LSA limitations enacted in countries such as Australia and Canada.
+The SportStar and EuroStar were developed together; while the former was specifically developed to meet the needs of the light-sports aircraft (LSA) sector of the general aviation market, the lighter EuroStar was designed for the ultralight-microlight (UL-ML) portion of the European market.
+The two aircraft, which are grouped together in the same family by their manufacturer, are visually similar; however, the SportStar is slightly heavier and larger than the EuroStar, with a greater wingspan and a marginally wider fuselage.
+The 550kg maximum weight of the SportStar was a deliberate choice by Evektor so that the aircraft would be compliant with the relatively stringent LSA limitations enacted in countries including Australia and Canada.

-The SportStar RTC design was reportedly based on the EASA's JAR-VLA certified aircraft standards; Evektor claims it to reflect the latest development in design, safety and cockpit comfort present amongst modern light sport aircraft.
-Furthermore, according to Evektor, the SportStar was developed to achieve relatively low costs of operation, along with ease of maintenance, and to specifically satisfy the needs of flight schools.
-It is claimed by the manufacturer that the aircraft is capable of achieving half of the typical operating costs incurred by contemporary training aircraft.
-According to Flight International, the cost of consumables for the type is comparable to those of a typical car, while the overall operating costs, including depreciation, engine and maintenance reserves, is roughly around €45 per flight hour if flown for a typical 200 hours per year.
+The SportStar RTC design was based on the EASA's JAR-VLA certified aircraft standards; Evektor claims that it reflects the latest development in design, safety and cockpit comfort of modern light sport aircraft.
+According to Evektor, the SportStar was developed to achieve relatively low costs of operation and ease of maintenance, and to specifically satisfy the needs of flight schools.
+It is claimed by the manufacturer that the aircraft can be operated for half of the typical operating cost of a contemporary training aircraft.
+According to Flight International, the cost of consumables for the type is comparable to those of a typical car, while the overall operating cost, including depreciation, engine and maintenance reserves, is roughly around €45 per flight hour if flown for a typical 200 hours per year.

-Following the FAA's finalisation of the Sport Pilot/Light Sport Aircraft rule in April 2005, the SportStar became the first aircraft to be certified in the United States as an LSA.
-Prior receiving certification in the US, the SportStar had already established itself in the European market, particularly as a reliable trainer.
+Following the US Federal Aviation Administration (FAA) finalisation of the Sport Pilot/Light Sport Aircraft rule in April 2005, the SportStar became the first aircraft to be accepted in the United States as an LSA.
+The FAA has accepted the SportStar, SportStar Plus, SportStar SL, SportStar Max and the Harmony as LSAs.
 By the end of 2006, a total of 600 SportStars were reportedly in service around the world.

+The SportStar is certified by the European Union Aviation Safety Agency.
+The EuroStar is not certified by a Europe-widecivil aviation authority; its certification is specific to each country, for example Microlight in UK or ULM (ultra light aircraft) in France An Evektor press release stated that the EuroStar is "type certified" by the Deutscher Aero Club (DAeC).